 3. The British Museum

-The British Museum is without a doubt one of the most impressive museums in the world.
+The British Museum is without a doubt one of the most impressive museums in the world and one of the most famous landmarks in London.
 There are an astonishing 8 million or so objects here on display, meaning you could visit several times and not even crack the surface.

 The best part about this amazing museum for us Broke Backpackers is that it’s completely free!
 Even if you’re not a huge history buff, you should carve out at least a few hours to explore this world-class museum.